davidmm01/py-aircon-weights/README.md

 ## Run The Program

-TODO!
+Given you have followed the set-up instructions, from your virtual envrionment simply run the following:

+`python3 aircon_weights.py`

 ## Run The Tests

-Given you have set up your enviornment, simply run:
+Given you have followed the set-up instructions, from your virtual envrionment simply run the following:

 `pytest --isort --flake8`